One more death recorded in Rugby

-There was one more coronavirus death recorded in the latest 24-hour period in Rugby.
+There was one more coronavirus death recorded in the latest five-day period in Rugby.

-The UK coronavirus dashboard shows 211 people had died in Rugby by April 12 – up from 210 on Monday.
+The dashboard shows 212 people had died in the area by April 19 (Tuesday) – up from 211 on Thursday, the last working day before the Easter bank holiday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Rugby.